BloomTech-Labs/Studium-BE/README.md

 create a .env file that includes the following:

-DATABASE=" name of development database " DATABASE_PORT=" database development port " DOCS_PATH=" folder where docs are generated to " (default=apidoc) CLOUDINARY_CLOUD_NAME= " cloudinary cloud_name from their api"
-CLOUDINARY_API_KEY= " cloudinary cloud_name from their api"
+DATABASE=" your name of development database " DATABASE_PORT=" Choice of database development port " DOCS_PATH=" The folder where docs are generated to " (default=apidoc) CLOUDINARY_CLOUD_NAME= " cloudinary cloud_name from their api" CLOUDINARY_API_KEY= " cloudinary cloud_name from their api"
 CLOUDINARY_API_SECRET= "cloudinary api key"